balderdashy/sails-docs/custom-adapters.md

 ```

 ## Testing Setup
-To set up testing: from within the adapter directory, `sails-redis/` in this case, do `npm link`.
+To set up testing, from within the adapter directory (`sails-redis/` in this case) do `npm link`.
 Then change to the `sails/` directory and npm link to the custom module: `cd ../sails && npm link sails-redis`.
 Once that's done, you can verify that you can run tests by doing `npm test` from within `sails/`.
 The tests will fail at this point, but that's okay!
 You just want to verify that they're running and can see your new adapter.